- Five to Ten-Year Results of the Birmingham Hip Resurfacing Implant in the U.S. 2018

 Author(s): Carlos A. Higuera, MD, Bay Village, Ohio; Kurt P. Spindler, MD, Garfield Hts, Ohio; Gregory J. Strnad, MS, Lyndhurst, Ohio; Peter J. Brooks, MD, FRCS(C) Cleveland, Ohio

 Hip resurfacing has been proposed as a suitable procedure for young, active patients.
-Given the concerns with metal-on-metal bearings, and the recall or withdrawal … Read the rest
+Given the concerns with metal-on-metal bearings, and the recall or withdrawal of certain devices, it is appropriate to review our results using a resurfacing device with a relatively good clinical record.
+As our experience and understanding … Read the rest

 Costa CR, Johnson AJ, Naziri Q, Mont MA.